Employee charged with stealing over $11,000 from shipping company

 Curry pleaded not guilty to all the charges.

-She was been remanded to the Bahamas Department of Correctional Services as the magistrate has no jurisdiction to grant bail for the offenses.
+She was remanded to the Bahamas Department of Correctional Services as the magistrate has no jurisdiction to grant bail for the offenses.

 Curry returns to court on April 14.